ryu1kn/whatsdone/README.md

 * Migrate done data from mongodb to dynamodb (written in Go).
 See its [README](./tools/copy-done-table/README.md)
 * What's Done API Client (written in Haskell).
 See its [README](./tools/api-client/README.md)
-* Build Man.
-Given a file list, trigger necessary build commands (written in JavaScript).
-See its [README](./tools/buildman/README.md)